mikepfeiffer/azure-devops-labs/Labs/Lab 12/README.md

-# Lab 13 - Deploying a Docker Web Application to Azure App Service

-1. Build custom Docker images using Azure DevOps Hosted Linux agent
-2. Push and store the Docker images in a private repository
-3. Deploy and run the images inside the Docker Containers
+# Lab 12 - Configuring CI/CD Pipelines as Code with YAML in Azure DevOps

+1. Configuring CI/CD Pipelines as Code with YAML in Azure DevOps
+2. reating Azure resources
+3. Configuring the Parts Unlimited project
+4. Adding a YAML build definition
+5. Adding continuous delivery to the YAML definition
+6. Reviewing the deployed site

 ### Lifelines: